 Yes, Sandra can be referred to the Restart Scheme.
-As Sandra is in the first 14 days of sickness, any mandatory work search activities have been removed from her claimant commitment, these can be introduced from day 15.
-Sandra meets the eligibility criteria and after a discussion with her work coach, it was agreed she would benefit from the Restart Scheme.
+As Sandra is in the first 14 days of sickness, any mandatory work search activities have been removed from her Claimant Commitment and these can be introduced from day 15.
+She meets the eligibility criteria and after a discussion with her work coach, it was agreed she would benefit from the Restart Scheme.
 This can offer her motivation and confidence building, alongside support to return to the care sector.
 The provider must be advised that any work search activities will be voluntary until the 14 days expire.
+Philip Philip is 56 and is a double amputee losing both legs in a motor bike accident 3 years ago.
+Prior to the accident he was a self-employed decorator.
+He worked hard to rebuild his life and with support from Access to Work and has found work in an administrative role for a small catering company.
+Philip was made redundant as the business collapsed and has been claiming Universal Credit being in the Intensive Work Search regime for the last 12 months.
+Philip has been looking for other office work but has been unsuccessful in getting an interview.
+He has now lost confidence, feels overwhelmed by his current circumstances and has recently started drinking more alcohol to try to sleep better.
+Philip has a fit note for severe depression and has been referred for a WCA.
+His GP has referred him to engage with structured treatment and recovery services as part of an active route way back to work.
+Is a referral to the Restart Scheme appropriate for Philip?